eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud/wan_edge_cloud.rst

 .. figure:: /rst/figures/tutorials/cloud/edge_deployment.png
    :align: center

-To finish this step, run the DDS Router with the configuration file created as an argument.
+Now, run the DDS Router with the configuration file created as an argument.

 .. code-block::